-Everyone knows that Alexander proved that the 3-sphere is irreducible; i.e. that every smoothly embedded 2-sphere bounds a ball on both sides.
-Everyone also knows that he showed that one cannot remove the hypothesis `smooth’ altogether, since at about the same time he discovering his famous “horned” sphere, which does not bound a ball on one side (a modified version bounds a ball on neither side).
+One dimension higher, Alexander proved that every smoothly embedded 2-sphere in the 3-sphere bounds a ball on both sides.
+However the hypothesis of smoothness cannot be removed; in two three-page papers which appeared successively in the same volume of the Proceedings of the National Academy of Science, Alexander proved his theorem, and gave an example of a topological sphere that does not bound a ball on one side (a modified version bounds a ball on neither side).
+This counterexample is usually called the Alexander Horned Sphere; the `bad’ side is called a crumpled cube.
 For a picture of Alexander’s sphere, see this post (the `bad’ side is the outside in the figure).
 The horned sphere is wild; it has a Cantor set of bad points where the sphere does not have a collar; it can’t be smooth at these points.

 The paper is nine pages long, and the heart of the proof is only a couple of pages, and depends on an ingenious inductive construction.
 However, in Bing’s paper, this construction is indicated only by a series of four hand-drawn figures which in the first place do not obviously satisfy the property Bing claims for them, and in the second place do not obviously suggest how the sequence is to be continued.
 I spent several hours staring at Bing’s paper without growing any wiser, and decided it was easier to come up with my own construction than to try to puzzle out what Bing must have actually meant.
 So in the remainder of this blog post I will try to explain Bing’s idea, what his mysterious sequence of figures is supposed to accomplish, and say a few words about how to make this more precise and transparent.